menu

 Demographics

-The education level of Morristown citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.57% of adults 25 and older in Morristown have a college degree.
+The percentage of adults in Morristown who are college-educated is close to the national average for all communities of 21.84%: 19.57% of the adults in Morristown have a bachelor's degree or advanced degree.

 The per capita income in Morristown in 2022 was $20,647, which is low income relative to New York and the nation.
 This equates to an annual income of $82,588 for a family of four.
 However, Morristown contains both very wealthy and poor people as well.